GMOD/jbrowse-plugin-template/README.md

 - Other fields may be left blank
 - leave the "entry point" as `dist/index.js`

+Now run `yarn` (or `rm yarn.lock && npm install` to use npm instead of yarn) to install the necessary dependencies.

-Next run `yarn setup` (or `npm run setup`).
+After this, run `yarn setup` (or `npm run setup`).
 This configures your project, and adds a build of JBrowse 2 that can be used to test your plugin during development.

-Now run `yarn` (or `rm yarn.lock && npm install` to use npm instead of yarn)

 ### Build